NyteshadeXT/PF2e-Core-Vault/3-Rules/Character Building/Feats/Shifting Faces.md

 * * *

 You wear many faces, even those that don't belong to you.
-When you Change Shape into your tailless form, you gain the effects of 3rd-rank [[Illusory Disguise|Illusory Disguise]] for 1 hour or until you shift back, except it's a transmutation effect rather than an illusion.
+When you Change Shape into your tailless form, you gain the effects of 3rd-rank [[Spells/Illusory Disguise|Illusory Disguise]] for 1 hour or until you shift back, except it's a transmutation effect rather than an illusion.

-*Source: Pathfinder Lost Omens: Ancestry Guide*
+*Source: Pathfinder Lost Omens Ancestry Guide*
 *OGL*